 As a result of the National Ivory Action Plan, there has been a dramatic drop in sales of illegal ivory within Thailand itself.
-This has led to CITES revising Thailand’s status from a nation of Primary Concern to Secondary concern with regards to the ivory trade at the CITES CoP17 meeting held in October 2016.
+This has led to CITES revising Thailand’s status from a nation of Primary Concern to Secondary concern with regards to the ivory trade.

 By extending the plan for another year, Thailand is playing a vital part in the protection not just of its domestic elephants, but those living across the world.